 These are the minimum system requirements we believe will provide the best experience with your CNC machine.
 These requirements will suffice for sending g-code and controlling your machine.
 However, please refer to system requirements for CAD and CAM software you may use.

-Operating system: Windows 7/8/10, MacOS, Linux
+Operating system: 64-bit Windows 10* and higher, Mac, or Linux*

-CPU:Β Intel or AMD processors 2Ghz
+CPU: Intel or AMD processors 2Ghz and above, or Apple Silicon (M1, M2…)

-RAM:Β 2GB
+RAM: 2GB

-Memory:Β 200Mb of hard drive space.
+Memory: 200Mb of hard drive space

-Internet connection
+Internet Connection

-An internet connection isΒ not neededΒ to run and operate your machine.
+An internet connection isΒ not needed to run and operate your machine.
 However, you will need an internet connection at least one time to download the required software to operate your machine.
 Some programs such as CAMLab and Easel require an internet connection to work, but you can do design and g-code creation from one computer and use a separate computer to run the machine.
 If you require a setup to work completely offline, programs such as Vectric V-carve and Carbide Create offer the ability to design and generate g-code without an internet connection.

 Dust